huss10/PassStrengthCheck/README.md

 # PassStrengthCheck
-A straight forward password strenght checker built using HTML,CSS and JavaScript.
+A straight forward password strength checker built using HTML,CSS and JavaScript.